szTheory/chip8go/README.md

 ## Instructions

 Download chip8go and run the program.
-A file dialog box will appear, where you choose a game file to load with extension `.ch8`.
+A file dialog box will appear to choose a `.ch8` game file.
 Several quality public domain game files are included in the `games` folder.

 ## Controls